Fuchs/stashstream/README.md

 # Configuration in Stash

-In Stash for every repo to appear you need to enable the Web Hooks Plugin and point it to the URL serving stashstream.py:
+In Stash for every repo to appear you need to enable the Web Post Receive Hooks Plugin and point it to the URL serving stashstream.py:

 ![Stash configuration](stash-screenshot.png)